Career

 Nursing Career Guide

 Nursing is a great career.
-Nurses are there when a baby takes its first breath and when an elderly patient takes his last.
+Nurses are there when a baby takes its first breath and when an elderly patient takes their last.
 No other profession offers so much diversity and opportunity.
 Explore the endless possibilities of a nursing career, education requirements, and earning potential.

 Nursing Programs

-Whether you are a recent high school graduate or an adult who plans to return back to school, there are nursing programs that are right for you.
-Once you decide on the type of nursing degree you want to pursue use our nursing programs database to find schools that will help you earn your degree.
+Whether you are a recent high school graduate or an adult who plans to return to school, there are nursing programs that are right for you.
+Once you decide on the type of nursing degree you want to pursue, use our nursing programs database to find schools that will help you earn your degree.

 Scholarships Database